-This resource explains how to install Raspbian operating system and setup a Raspberry Pi.
+This resource explains how to install the Raspbian operating system and set up a Raspberry Pi.
 You will need another computer with an SD (or MicroSD) card reader to install the image.

 Download the Image

-Raspbian is the Raspberry Foundation’s official supported operating system and can be download from Raspberry Pi website Downloads page.
+Raspbian is the Raspberry Foundation’s official supported operating system and can be downloaded from the Raspberry Pi website Downloads page.